Seattle: Health systems

 The University of Washington is consistently ranked among the country's leading institutions in medical research, earning special merits for programs in neurology and neurosurgery.
 The university-run UW Medicine system encompasses several major local hospitals, including Harborview Medical Center, the public county hospital and the only Level I trauma hospital for Washington, Alaska, Montana, and Idaho.
 Harborview and two other major hospitals—Virginia Mason Medical Center and Swedish Medical Center—are located on First Hill, which is nicknamed "Pill Hill" for its concentration of medical facilities.

 Located in the Laurelhurst neighborhood, Seattle Children's, formerly Children's Hospital and Regional Medical Center, is the pediatric referral center for Washington, Alaska, Montana, and Idaho.
 The Fred Hutchinson Cancer Research Center has a campus in the Eastlake neighborhood.
 The University District is home to the University of Washington Medical Center which, along with Harborview, is operated by the University of Washington.
 Seattle is also served by a Veterans Affairs hospital on Beacon Hill, a third campus of Swedish in Ballard, and UW Medical Center - Northwest near Northgate Station.

 Seattle has seen local developments of modern paramedic services with the establishment of Medic One in 1970.
 In 1974, a 60 Minutes story on the success of the then four-year-old Medic One paramedic system called Seattle "the best place in the world to have a heart attack."
-The city also has several pharmacy chains; these include Walgreens, and formerly Bartell Drugs, which was family-run in Seattle until its acquisition by Rite Aid in 2020 and then closed in 2025.
+Seattle has several pharmacy chains; these include Walgreens, and formerly Bartell Drugs, which was family-run in Seattle until its acquisition by Rite Aid in 2020 and then closed in 2025.
 As of 2024, Seattle lacks a 24-hour retail pharmacy due to the closure of locations across several chains.